 Read and understand the navigation light section of the Cruiser & Yacht Owner's Manual.
-The navigation and interior lights installed on your boat are of top quality, but that they may occasionally fail for a variety of reasons:
+The navigation and interior lights installed on your boat are of top quality, but they may fail occasionally for a variety of reasons:

 - 1. There may be a blown fuse replace the fuse. - 2.
 The bulb may be burned out carry spare bulbs for replacement. - 3.
 A wire may be damaged or may have come loose repair as required. - 4.
 The bulb base may be corroded clean the base and coat it with non-conductive electrical lubricant.